devdream123/WeatherBoard/README.md

 `npm install`,
 `ionic serve`

-Download 'CORS' and set it ON to get data if data is not shown
+Download 'CORS' in Chrome store and set it ON to get data if data is not shown